-- 1.2.1 The proposed site sits at an average height of circa 20m.
+- 1.2.1 The proposed site sits at an average height of circa 20m aOD.
 The land to the north of the PDA gently slopes until it reaches the tidal bay on Westgate.
-To the south of the PDA, the land gently rises up to circa 32m towards the central plateau area of the Isle of Thanet.
+To the south of the PDA, the land gently rises up to circa 32m aOD towards the central plateau area of the Isle of Thanet.
 The school is situated on the southern side of Canterbury Road, a dual lane highway between Birchington and Margate.
 Margate is circa 2 1⁄4 miles east, north east.
 Westgate is half a mile to the north east and Birchington is one mile east, south east.
 Westgate is located in north east Kent on the coast of the Thames Estuary.
 The town is built beside the two sandy bays of St Mildred's Bay and Westgate Bay, which both have a sea wall and groynes to prevent coastal flooding.
 Chalk cliffs are present in between the bays and either side of the bays (Fig. 2). - 1.2.2 The Site historically sat within the parish of Acol and is now within the administrative area of the Thanet District Council.
 The PDA encompasses c 4.25 hectares.
 The Site is located within an area which originally was arable belonging to Hundred Farm in the late medieval period, before a private residence was built on the land in 1886.
-In 1904 the house was purchased by the Ursuline Convent, but since some of the buildings and land used by Ursuline College have been given to the college by the Convent.
+In 1904 the house was purchased by the Ursuline Convent, but since, some of the buildings and land used by Ursuline College have been leased to the college by the Convent.
 Across the centre of the PDA is the Lourdes Nursing Home for Ursuline Sisters.
 This was built to the east of the southern end on the 1930s extension of Block C in the 1980s.
-East of the nursing home is also a number of private housing used by the Brescia Community for Ursuline Sisters.
+West of the nursing home is also a number of private housing used by the Brescia Community for Ursuline Sisters.
 These parts of the site were not accessible, although a path for the school traverses between these buildings to allow access to the southern area of the PDA.

 - 1.2.3 Ursuline School comprises of a number of buildings of 19th, 20th and 21st century in date.
-The earliest is Hatton House, originally a private residence built in 1886 it was purchased by the convent in 1904.
-Since then the main teaching block, being Block C was built in 1907, following by more extensions and buildings in the 1930s including a chapel, 1950s, 2000 and 2006.
+The earliest is Hatton House, originally a private residence built in 1886 and is contemporary that of The Lodge, the gatehouse to the private residence.
+The estate was purchased by the convent in 1904.
+Since then the main teaching block, being Block C was built in 1907, along with Little Brescia, following by more extensions and buildings in the 1930s including a chapel, 1950s, a classroom in the 1960s, 2000 and 2006.
 The school buildings are mainly surrounded by hardstanding with playing fields and multi-use games area to the south, tennis courts, parking and paths.
-Some of the more recent buildings of the buildings in the PDA. - 1.2.4 It has been identified that within the PDA is a designated heritage asset; the Grade II listed building of Hatton House and Block C is considered in relation to curtilage
+Some of the more recent buildings appear to have been built into the slope of the site.
+Figure 4 provides a pictorial phasing of the buildings in the PDA. - 1.2.4 It has been identified that within the PDA is a designated heritage asset; the Grade II listed building of Hatton House along with a number of other buildings that reside in the curtilage of Hatton House.